qmau94/quick-notes/java 8 se/chapter1.md

 }
 ```

-- all command line arguments are String objects.
+- All command line arguments are String objects.

 ## Packages and Imports
 - Java puts classes in packages (which are folders).
-- import statement tells the compiler which package to look in to find a class.
+- Import statement tells the compiler which package to look in to find a class.

 ### Wildcards